-It’s a truly unique place and having lived in the area for the last 30 years I can honestly say that anyone visiting and feeling tired and stressed will within a matter of hours feel total calm and relaxation.
+It’s a truly unique place and having lived in the area for the last 30 years I can honestly say that anyone visiting and feeling tired and stressed will within a matter of hours feels total calm and relaxed.

 My favourite source of pleasure in this Area of Outstanding Natural Beauty is watching the glorious sunrises and sunsets and it’s even better if you are on one of the many magnificent Northumberland’s golden sandy beaches almost all of which are totally uncrowded – in fact sometimes you may see one or two people.